Technobabylon: Reception

 Technobabylon received generally positive reviews by video game critics, and holds a weighted average rating of 82 from 26 reviews on Metacritic.

 The game's story was commended.
 PC Gamers Andy Kelly called the game's story "fantastic".
 Leif Johnson of GameSpot said the game had an "enjoyable story and well-crafted world", praising the use of different perspectives and small moments of humor.
 Johnson found that Technobabylons world felt "real" and avoided being "heavy-handed" when tackling issues.
-Rock, Paper, Shotgun's John Walker called the storytelling "superb", albeit "a little convoluted in places".
+Rock, Paper, Shotguns John Walker called the storytelling "superb", albeit "a little convoluted in places".
 Walker praised Technobabylon for using "familiar tropes" in "surprising ways".
 Jahanzeb Khan of Hardcore Gamer wrote that the characters were deep and called it "strikingly mature in its delivery and themes", saying that any violent or adult content did not feel inappropriate.

 The puzzles in the game and its gameplay were well received.
 Kelly generally praised the puzzles, particularly those that played into the setting, but criticized some that involved "traditional point-and-click puzzle absurdity".
 Johnson called the puzzles "decently challenging" and "always meaningful", similarly praising them.
 Walker complimented the puzzles as "often exemplary", but criticized a lack of direction in the game's early puzzles.
 Walker heavily criticized the final level for its puzzles, saying it lost the game's general "joyful sense of coherence".
 Calling the puzzles "organic", Khan particularly praised some of the game's "verbal negotiations".
 Though he believed "at times" the game dripped into "the obtuse" like many adventure games, Technology Tell's Lucas White noted the generally more "localised" puzzles, with less backtracking required.

 Screenshot of the game, an example of its design.

 Technobabylons art design received attention.
 Johnson called the game's art style "simple and increasingly outworn", but noted some "stunning" shots.
 Though Kelly called the world design "pretty standard" for a cyberpunk setting, he praised its atmosphere and use of lighting and called the art "strong".
 Khan said the setting was "artistically charged", and described the environments and character sprites as detailed.